librehat/kdictionary/README.md

 #### iCiBa (TODO)

-1. Apply for a [iCiBa](http://open.iciba.com/?c=api) API to use Kingsoft PowerWord Dictionary
+1. Apply for a [iCiBa](http://open.iciba.com/?c=api) API to use Kingsoft PowerWord Dictionary.
+You'll get API key immediately in your E-mail inbox, if not, check your spam box.
 2. Fill in your API key in KDictionary Advanced Setting
 3. Change Dictionary Provider to iCiBa